deficollective/defiscan/src/content/protocols/binance-staked-eth/ethereum.md

 ## Upgradeability

-All the critical contracts in the protocol are upgradeable, including its minting operator, the `wBETH` token, and the contract used to convert the token back to `ETH`.
-Those updates can be performed by Externally Owned Accounts (EOAs) and could lead to the _loss of user funds_.
-Furthermore, the contracts can be paused at any time and a blacklist can be used to freeze the funds of specific users in the system.
+All the critical contracts in the protocol are upgradeable, including the `wBETH` token and the contracts used to deposit ETH (mint `wBETH`) and withdraw ETH (burn `wBETH`).
+Those updates can be performed by Binance itself through a set of Externally Owned Accounts (EOAs), and could lead to the _loss of user funds_.
+Furthermore, Binance has the ability to pause the protocol and blacklist specific users with a potential impact of temporarily or permanently freezing user funds.

+In order to withdraw funds (and burn `wBETH`), a redemption delay of 7 days is currently enforced.
+This delay can be increased arbitrarily by Binance immediately (see [Exit Window](#exit-window)).

 > Upgradeability score: High

 ## Autonomy

-As mentioned in the [Terms of services](https://www.binance.com/en/terms-ETH-2-0-staking#:~:text=Binance%20Group%20Entities%20may%2C%20in,their%20sole%20and%20absolute%20discretion), Binance Staked ETH relies on the _Binance Group_ as the sole operator of Ethereum validators.
-Users' `ETH` is in total custody of Externally Owned Accounts (EOAs) who handle privately the creation of new validators.
+As mentioned in the [Terms of services](https://www.binance.com/en/terms-ETH-2-0-staking#:~:text=Binance%20Group%20Entities%20may%2C%20in,their%20sole%20and%20absolute%20discretion), Binance is the sole operator of Ethereum validators in the Binance Staked ETH protocol.
+Binance has full custody of and control over user funds throughout the staking process.
+The creation of new Ethereum validators and withdrawal of ETH is handled privately by Binance through its EOAs.

 > Autonomy score: High

 ## Exit Window

-All changes and upgrades can be made without delay.
-There is a delay when users convert `wBETH` back to `ETH` which can be increased arbitrarily and is currently 7 days.
-Users may be blacklisted or the contracts frozen without delay, preventing any further actions such as transfers or withdrawals.
+No Exit Window is enforced, all changes and upgrades can be made without delay.

 > Exit Window score: High